NamNguyenResearch/ECE-563-Wireless-Communications-Network/README.md

 ## **Description**

-This repository contains the source code and documentation for my final project and research papers.
+This repository contains the source code and documentation of my final project for ECE-563-Wireless-Communications-Network.

 ---